linode/docs/docs/guides/tools-reference/tools/basic-linux-commands/index.md

     bluetoothctl discoverable on

-Ensure you use the `bluetoothctl` command to turn off bluetooth scanning and discoverability.
+Ensure you use the `bluetoothctl` command to turn off Bluetooth scanning and discoverability.

 ### Display Discovered PCI Devices